speedy012/chair-kidz-mod-3-challenge-practice/README.md

  * As a user, voting up or down on a kid will alter their `vote` count on the DOM as well as on the backend.
 We do this by sending a PATCH request to the correct URL and providing the `kid_id` AS WELL AS as the direction of the vote ("up" or "down").

 * When a kid'z `vote` count gets to 5, they should take a seat at the throne, replacing the previous kid on the throne if there was one.
+The previous kid on the throne should re-appear in a regular chair in the `chairs-container`.
 A patch request should be sent to the correct URL that will set the kid'z `throne` attribute to `true`, and will automatically set the previous kid in the throne's attribute to `false`.
+By achieving a `throne` attribute of `true`, the `votes` attribute for that kid will be automatically reset to 0.
 While a kid is in the throne, they cannot be voted on.

 ![Example](assets/demo3.gif)